isabella232/offer-decisioning.en/help/documentation-updates.md

 You can also consult the [!DNL Offer Decisioning] release notes [here](release-notes.md).

+## March 2021 {#march-2021}

+Information has been added on how to use a decision rule or a segment as a constraint in an offer activity.
+[Read more](offer-activities/create-offer-activities.md#add-decisions)

+Information has been added on how to use a segment to determine an offer's eligibility.
+[Read more](offer-library/creating-personalized-offers.md#eligibility)

 ## February 2021 {#february-2021}

 A new section has been added on how to automatically export your offer catalog to Adobe Experience Platform.
 [Read more](export-catalog/get-started-export.md).